 Stay and Accommodation

 Arpino is a small town, and one that does not attract many tourists.
-For this reason, there are only a few hotels in the town.
+For this reason, there are only a few hotels in town.
 In fact, it is because of this reason that many visitors like to come to Arpino to enjoy its traditional lifestyle.
 There are a few small hotels, Bed & Breakfasts and also two spiritual retreats in Arpino for visitors.
 Most of these are located close to the main piazza around the center of the town.
-Some of the hotels to try while in Arpino are Hotel Cavalier D'Arpino, Hotel Cyclops, Belsitto, Palazzo Costa and Belvedre.
+Some of the hotels to try while in Arpino are Hotel Cavalier D'Arpino, Hotel Il Ciclope, Belsito, La Staccionata and Belvedere.

 Eating in Arpino

 Arpino has many good places to dine out.
 The region still uses age old recipes that have been handed down from generations and food here is simple but delicious.
-Most food items in Arpino, including bread are made the old fashioned way which makes Arpino an enjoyable place for food lovers.
-All hotels in town have their own restaurants, apart from which there are plenty of pizzerias and bars in Arpino where locals generally like to eat.
+Most food items in Arpino, including bread, are made the old fashioned way which makes Arpino an enjoyable place for food lovers.
+All hotels in town have their own restaurants; beside these there are plenty of pizzerias and bars in Arpino where locals generally like to eat.
 Some of the best restaurants to try in Arpino are Belvedre, Baccolini, Bellavista and Da Peppino.